 - Are staffed with a volunteer that assists with proper disposal and monitors and replaces full cans.

-Special event trash, recycle and compost cans and waste diversion signage are available through the City for a small fee.
+Special event trash, recycle and compost cans are available through the City for a small fee.

 If you are unable to use durable goods (reusable plates, cups and silverware), it is important to understand the choices available when purchasing disposable goods.
 The City strongly discourages the use of Styrofoam.